MP Estate Planning UK

 will inheritance tax go up

-The recent Autumn Budget has brought inheritance tax (IHT) planning to the forefront, as announced changes are likely to result in significantly higher IHT bills for many families in the future.
+The Autumn Budget announcements have brought inheritance tax (IHT) planning sharply into focus, with confirmed changes set to result in significantly higher IHT bills for many ordinary families in the coming years.

-As we navigate these changes, it’s essential to understand the implications of potential IHT reforms on your family’s assets.
-The question on many minds is: will inheritance tax go up, and how can you protect your loved ones?
+As these changes take effect, it’s essential to understand what they mean for your family’s assets — and to act before the window of opportunity narrows.
+The question many homeowners are asking is: will inheritance tax go up, and what practical steps can you take to protect your loved ones?

-We are here to guide you through these changes and help you make informed decisions to safeguard your family’s financial future.
+At MP Estate Planning, we’re here to guide you through these changes and help you make informed decisions to safeguard your family’s financial future.
+As Mike Pugh says: “Plan, don’t panic.”

 Key Takeaways

-• Make informed decisions to secure your family’s financial future.
+• Take action now to secure your family’s financial future before these changes bite.

 Understanding Inheritance Tax in the UK